Pritam Singh: Leader of the opposition (2020–2026)

-The establishment of the formal office of the Leader of the Opposition also brought with it a revised salary structure.
-It was announced that the position would carry an annual salary of S$385,000, double that of an ordinary Member of Parliament in recognition of its expanded scope and constitutional significance.
-Singh later clarified that he would donate half of the salary increment arising from his new designation.
-He pledged to allocate the funds to a combination of party activities, charitable causes and constituency needs, thereby affirming his continued commitment to both civic service and political accountability.
+The office carried an annual salary of S$385,000, twice that of an ordinary Member of Parliament.
+Singh said that he would donate half of the salary increase to party activities, charitable causes and constituency needs.

-As Leader of the Opposition, Singh also began to take on a more pronounced policy advocacy role within Parliament.
+As leader of the opposition, Singh also began to take on a more pronounced policy advocacy role within Parliament.
 In October 2020, he called for the introduction of a universal monthly minimum wage of S$1,300 to replace the existing progressive wage model, arguing that a uniform wage floor would better uphold the dignity of low-income workers and address income inequality more effectively.
 In February 2023, Singh further proposed that an English language proficiency requirement be introduced for applicants seeking Singaporean citizenship or permanent residency, contending that it would aid integration and align with the country's linguistic and civic norms.